 An effective cover letter allows applicants to spell out their special qualifications for a position.
 But, cover letters are becoming optional so use your best judgment as you apply for Human Resources Manager jobs.

 Job search experts debate whether a cover letter is a necessary part of a job application.
 They argue that the resume and application are sufficient for an applicant to highlight their credentials.
 Also, many recruiters don't have time to read cover letters.
 Further, online applications may not allow you to post a cover letter or state that a cover letter is optional.

 Before you write a cover letter, review the employer's specifications in the job posting carefully.
 For best results, research the company so that you have a basic familiarity with what the organization does and the customers it serves before you write your cover letter.

 Before You Write an HR Manager Cover Letter

-- The letter is addressed to a specific person, either the hiring manager or the Human Resources staff person who was identified in the job posting.
+Address the cover letter to a specific person, either the hiring manager or the Human Resources staff person who was identified in the job posting.
 If not available, a quick call to the company allows you to identify the appropriate person.

-- The sample cover letter highlights the two most important items that qualify you for the position in the first paragraph.
+The cover letter should highlight the two most important items that qualify you for the position in the first paragraph.
+Base the traits, skills, experience, and values that you pick to highlight on the employer's job posting.
 The employer does not have to connect the dots between the position advertised and your qualifications.
-(The recruiter may never get past the first paragraph either as recruiting has become so time-consuming.)
+The recruiter may never get past the first paragraph either as recruiting has become so time-consuming.

-- The sample cover letter ends with a quick summary of your qualifications and the value you can bring to the HR manager job.
+End the cover letter with a quick summary of your qualifications and the value you can bring to the HR manager job.

 Your job posting for a Human Resources manager caught my attention because my HR management experience has been in a similar industry, so I am familiar with the challenges.
 In addition to leading the HR department, I am a strategic business partner in my current position and serve on the executive team.